Tjintji-wara

-Life in the Northern Territory
+Life

 Tjintji-wara's father was Patila and her totem was the Nyarua, which is also known as Horsfield's bronze cuckoo, which has a distinctive whistle.
 She spent much of her early life in this region and her earliest memories are of the Ilara waterhole there with her extended family during a period of severe drought.

 As Tjintji-wara got older and the drought broke the family travelled to the west, including country near Watarrka National Park and, as they travelled, she became a skilled tracker and food gatherer.
 Additionally, under the guidance of her uncle Mutu-tani and another relation Lunkuta-tukulta, was able to become an expert at the use of the woman's pointing bone.

 There was also during this period (c1875 - c1880) feuding happening between Aboriginal groups in the region and, following the deaths of her father and grandfather, she and her mother returned to their home country.
 This was, in part, to avoid Tjintji-wara's marriage to her promised husband Yuna as she had chosen to marry Merikna instead.

 The region was changing following the completion of the Overland Telegraph Line and, in 1885, Tempe Downs Station was established on Walker Creek.
 This saw the introduction of 6,000 cattle over a short period of time which drank and fouled the water that Tjintji-warra and her family relied on.
 This led to many of the Matuntara people spearing the cattle and being punished for doing so.